thomasballinger/btgames/readme.md

 Instructions
 ------------

-It's your job to write a python module provides three functions: install, torretfile, and download.
+It's your job to write a python module provides three functions: install, torrentfile, and download.
 See tom.py as an example, and add your to the repository for more examples, and so others can test your client on their own scenario.

 To debug your install script, try:

-`fab new_instance:testing`
+`fab new_instance:testing ssh`

 and try to install your bittorrent client on that machine.
 Keep track of all the commands you use, and write a script similar to tom.py.
 Terminate that instance,